MOHAMMAD-ALSUBAIE/Project_Dinosaurs/README.md

 ## Student Instructions

-.In this project,I made UI that content boxes, everybox has an image and some facts about Dinosaur, those facts generts from the inputs of the users and also the JONS file
+.In this  project,I made UI that content boxes, everybox has an image and some facts about Dinosaur, those facts generate from the inputs of the users and also the JONS file
 .the facts are those generated base on the inputs of users  will appear randomly in the box of each box of Dinosaur .facts those generate from   inputs of user  base some condition, example the high of dinosaur 1 is more than human(user) so generate fact that say The dinosaur 1 is higher than human

 ### Big Picture